Nixhekoo/NXHK-Preview_Mode/README.md

 # All Functions/Commands
 ### Correct Syntax
-- After installing, use `NXHK CMD /?` or `NXHK CMD /help` to show all commands
+- After installing, use `NXHK HELP` to show all commands